Many AI Analysts, One Dataset: Navigating the Agentic Data Science Multiverse: Experimental Design

-These tasks differ in data contamination---the extent to which headline findings are likely known to current LLMs from training data.
-The \texttt{soccer} dataset and its main result are now widely known; in pilot runs we frequently observed AI analysts reproducing qualitative conclusions before inspecting the data, making this a high-contamination benchmark.
+These tasks span a spectrum of data contamination---the extent to which headline findings are likely present in LLM training data.
+The \texttt{soccer} dataset and its published conclusions are widely known, making it a high-contamination benchmark.
 The \texttt{metr-rct} dataset is recent and unlikely to appear in current training corpora; we additionally flip the directional hypothesis relative to the original study.
-The \texttt{anes-views} task is designed to be low-contamination and methodologically demanding, requiring non-trivial choices about variable construction, survey weighting, and pooling across election waves.
-Differently from \citet{silberzahn2018many}, however, we instruct the analysts to report a pre-specified estimand (see \Cref{app:data}).
-While this restricts the portion of the multiverse that analysts can explore, it also makes the resulting estimates more comparable.
+The \texttt{anes-views} task is low-contamination and methodologically demanding, requiring non-trivial choices about variable construction, survey weighting, and pooling across election waves.